Blower Door Test in New Providence, NJ

 - Ensure doors and windows are properly installed, caulked, and weather-sealed.

-- Seal all openings between conditioned and unconditioned areas, including basements, attics, and crawl spaces.
+- Seal the transitions between conditioned and unconditioned zones, particularly around basements, attics, and crawl spaces.

 Preparing for a Blower Door Test in New Providence, NJ